Atria Senior Living Costs and Review

 Types of Care

-• Independent living: Seniors live in a private apartment and enjoy housekeeping, linen services, access to 24-hour staff, scheduled transportation to local appointments, a full calendar of events and activities, dining with table service, maintenance services, access to all community buildings, and an emergency alert system.
+• Independent living: Seniors live in a private apartment and enjoy housekeeping, linen services, access to 24-hour staff, scheduled transportation to local appointments, a full calendar of events and activities, chef-prepared meals, grounds maintenance, snow and ice removal, access to all community buildings, and an emergency alert system.

-• Assisted and supportive living: Residents in this care tier enjoy all the services and amenities that independent living residents do, plus help with activities of daily living (ADLs).
+• Assisted and supportive living: Residents in this care tier enjoy all the services and amenities that independent living residents do, plus help with activities of daily living (ADLs), incontinence management, medication assistance, periodic check-ins, and escorts to meals and events.

 • Short-term stays: Select Atria locations permit seniors to stay for a short period of time to give their caregivers a break or to recover from an injury or illness.
 Short-term residents have access to the same services and amenities as long-term residents.